ros2/rcl/rcl/QUALITY_DECLARATION.md

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

-Current coverage statistics can be viewed (77%) [here](https://ci.ros2.org/job/ci_linux_coverage/85/cobertura/src_ros2_rcl_rcl_src_rcl/).
-Current coverage statistics need to be improved to reach a higher quality level.
+Current coverage statistics can be viewed [here](https://ci.ros2.org/job/nightly_linux_coverage/lastSuccessfulBuild/cobertura/src_ros2_rcl_rcl_src_rcl/).
+A description of how coverage statistics are calculated is summarized in this page ["ROS 2 Onboarding Guide"](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

 ### Performance [4.iv]